MetaMask/metamask-docs/snaps/reference/jest.md

 ## API methods

-### installSnap
+### `installSnap`

-Installs a Snap in the browser.
+Installs a Snap in the execution environment.
-We recommend using this method in each test to ensure that it starts with a clean slate.
+We recommend using this function in each test to ensure that it starts with a clean slate.

 #### Parameters